Table of contents

 Boomerang is an easy tool that acts as a personal secretary and reminds you if you don’t hear back from someone.
 It also helps you take messages out of your inbox till you actually need them.
 You can also write an email while you are on the go and have it arrive exactly when you want it to be in the inbox.

-10. Touch it once
+12. Touch it once

 As the name suggests, touch-it-once is a principle that relies on making a decision right away.
 It is also referred to as the Only Handle It Once (OHIO) method.

 Coming back to the same email over and over again is bound to waste a lot of time.
-So you touch it once, take whatever action needs to be taken, close it and move on to the next priority.
+So you touch it once, take whatever action needs to be taken, close it, and move on to the next priority.

-The touch it once principle may seem like its easy, but it can get a little hard to follow when it comes to email.
+The touch-it-once principle may seem like it’s easy, but it can get a little hard to follow when it comes to email.
 Because we have a tendency to defer replying to emails, with the thought lurking in our minds for a long time.

-12. Disable social media email notifications
+13. Disable social media email notifications

 You really do not really need to know who commented on what photo on Facebook or who recently retweeted your meme, at least not right away.